High Point sit-ins: Legacy

-While protests at the High Point Woolworth's ended in February of 1960, the student organizers continued to work towards integration around the city.
+While protests at the High Point Woolworth's ended in February 1960, the student organizers continued to work towards integration around the city.
 The sit-in movement expanded across the United States until the Civil Rights Act of 1964 mandated desegregation in public accommodations.
 In order to promote integration in public schools, the High Point school board voted in 1966 to close William Penn High School in 1968, at which point the county would "move to a completely integrated two-high school system."
 The school was eventually reopened in 2003 as an arts magnet school, Penn-Griffin School for the Arts.

 In 2004, Mary Lou Blakeney founded the February 11th Association, which hosts an annual ceremony at the site of the old Woolworth's store.
 In 2008 a historical marker was erected at the site and, in 2009, a marble and bronze memorial was added.
-The Association's first banquet was held in March of 2011 at the re-opened Penn-Griffin School for the Arts.
+The Association's first banquet was held in March 2011 at the re-opened Penn-Griffin School for the Arts.
 The school organized its first "Freedom Week" the following year, during which students re-enacted the march to the location of the February 11th Monument and hosted a performance at the school.

 The school has continued to commemorate the sit-in annually and, in 2024, it renamed its lobby the "February 11th Lobby."